Counting points on generic character varieties: Counting points on character varieties

 \section{Counting points on character varieties}

-In this section, we count points on the character varieties considered in \S \ref{s:main}.
+In this section, we count points on the character varieties introduced in \S \ref{s:main} and prove Theorem \ref{t:countX}.
 We treat the case of a once-punctured surface first and mention the modifications required in the multi-punctured case at the end.

-Let $G$ be a connected split reductive group over $k=\overline{\Fq}$ equipped with an untwisted Frobenius $F$.
-We assume $Z(G)$ is connected and $\mathrm{char}(k)$ is very good for $G$.
+Let $G$ be a connected split reductive group over $k=\overline{\Fq}$ equipped with an untwisted Frobenius $F$, giving $G$ an $\Fq$-structure.
+We assume $Z(G)$ is connected and $p=\mathrm{char}(k)$ is very good for $G$.
 Let $T$ be a maximal split $F$-stable torus of $G$.
-Let $S\in T^F$ be a strongly regular generic element and $C=G.S$ the corresponding conjugacy class in $G$.
+Let $S\in T^F$ be a strongly regular generic element and $C=G\cdot S$ the corresponding conjugacy class in $G$.
 Let $X$ denote the character variety associated to the once-punctured Riemann surface and the conjugacy class $C$.
-By the discussions of the previous section, we have